iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

     Altered pulsing zero angle

-The zero angle works to ensure that the X axis is along the front of your vehicle as seen in the figure below.
+The zero angle can be used to ensure that the X basis vector is aligned along the front of your vehicle as seen in the figure below.

 .. figure:: ../_static/manual_images/pulsing/pulsing_basic_vehicle_shapes.png
     :align: center